OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/logistic_regression/Data_preparation/README.md

 ## Weights generation (Inverse Probability Weighting)

 The folders aims at containing different methods to generate weights using an IPW technique.
+These weights may then be used afterwards in a GLM.
 Currently, only one method is available.

 ## License